timhyson/javabuzz/README.md

 # javabuzz

-Version of FizzBuzz written in JavaScript and tested in Jasmine
+Alternative version of FizzBuzz written in JavaScript and tested in Jasmine

 - How to install this on your machine
 - Outline your approach